abelectronicsuk/ABElectronics_Python_Libraries/ExpanderPi/README.md

 # Class: ADC #

-The ADC class controls the functions on the 12 bit 8 channel Analogue to Digital converter.
-The Expander Pi comes with an on board  4.096 voltage reference.
-To use an external voltage reference remover the solder bridge from jumper J1 and connect the external voltage reference to the Vref pin.
+The ADC class controls the functions on the 12-bit 8-channel Analogue to Digital converter.
+The Expander Pi comes with an onboard  4.096 voltage reference.
+To use an external voltage reference, remove the solder bridge from jumper **J1** and connect the external voltage reference to the Vref pin.

 Functions:
 ----------